 High school seniors with prior musical experience who would like to receive early admission notification are encouraged to apply through Early Music Notification.
 Interested students must audition on select fall Saturdays for an admission decision by January 1.
 Auditions are open to composers, singers, and instrumentalists.

 In order to be eligible for early admission notification auditions, interested students must submit their applications and financial aid materials by December 1.
 Based upon the Admission Committee’s review and the audition with the Music Department, a non-binding admission decision will be released by January 1.
 Due to limited availability, auditions will be scheduled on a first-come, first-served basis.
 The auditions may be either on campus or by Skype.
 Prior to a scheduled Skype audition, a very brief Skype test will be scheduled to ensure compatibility of systems.

 The Regular Decision deadline for submitting applications and all required credentials is January 15.
 An admission application must be accompanied by a $60, non-refundable application fee or valid fee waiver.
 Applicants for first-year status are notified of the Admission Committee’s decisions by April 1.
 Admitted students’ $500 non-refundable enrollment fee must be postmarked by May 1.

 Students who are home schooled or educated in a non-traditional setting are welcome to apply to Franklin & Marshall College.
 Candidates for admission who are educated in the home must submit all required application paperwork.
 Students should present a transcript from either a parent or outside evaluating agency.
 If a parent serves as the primary source of evaluation for the student, he or she may submit the School Report and the Counselor Recommendation.
 The Office of Admission recommends home schooled students submit a reading list and have an on-campus interview.
-It is strongly recommended that home schooled students submit standardized test scores.
+It is required that home schooled students submit standardized test scores.
 If a student has any concerns for Fall 2020 admission they are encouraged to contact the Office of Admission.

 Transfer applicants are welcome for fall and spring semesters.
 Transfer applicants are expected to be in good academic and social standing at their present and any past colleges or universities.